www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/guidelines/code.md

 # Code Guidelines
-Prefer aborting an command on first error.
+Prefer aborting a command on first error.
+## Cross Platform Compatibility
+When calling APIs via shell one should rely on the most common denominator (i.e. POSIX compliance).
 ## Backward Compatibility
 Starting with version 4.0, major changes, that are not backwards compatible,